Louisville Chorus

-A professional chorus of auditioned singers, Louisville Chorus provides an immense repertoire ranging from choral masterworks with orchestra to pops, family-oriented, Broadway, and celebrations of Christmas, Valentine’s Day, Fourth of July, and more.
+A professional chorus of auditioned singers, Louisville Chorus provides an immense repertoire ranging from choral masterworks with orchestra to pops, family-oriented, Broadway, and celebrations of Christmas, Valentine's Day, Fourth of July, and more.
 This chorus offers a very active season of concerts, multimedia events, and outreach programs.
 It performs with other arts agencies including adult and youth ensembles, and offers concerts for arts series and other events throughout Kentuckiana.

 The Kentucky Arts Council, the state arts agency, provides partial operating support to Louisville Chorus with state tax dollars and federal funding from the National Endowment for the Arts.

 Louisville Chorus is supported by the Louisville Fund for the Arts.

 History

 In 1939, Father Joseph Emrich founded The Holy Name Choral Club, which later became The Choral Club of Louisville in 1972 and Louisville Chorus in 1987.
 The late Joseph Herde succeeded Father Emrich.
 Richard Spalding, Conductor Emeritus, devoted 20 years to this choral arts agency and made possible its 1985 European Sister Cities Concert Tour.

+From 1991 to 2002, the Louisville Chorus was led by director Daniel Spurlock.
+S. Timothy Glasscock became the new artistic director in late 2002.
+Therese Davis was the long-time executive director and pianist.

-From 1991-2002, Music Director Daniel Spurlock ushered this ensemble and its audiences into a wide variety of experiences.
-In January, 2003, Louisville Chorus was pleased to welcome S. Timothy Glasscock as Artistic Director.
-Therese Davis, Executive Director and Pianist, has collaborated with the music directors since 1969 to ensure high standards and the successful growth and development of the Chorus.
-In June 2009 Daniel Spurlock returned as our Louisville Chorus Music Director.
+Davis has collaborated with the music directors since 1969 to ensure high standards and the successful growth and development of the Chorus.
+In June 2009 Daniel Spurlock returned as Music Director.